thelabcat/word-search-generator/README.md

 - The checkbox enables the use of non-European word placing directions.

 - Size factor is the ratio of total puzzle letters to all letters that make up words.
 Cannot be less than 1.
-Defaults to 4, and the arrow buttons won't take you past 2-9, although you CAN enter numbers outside this range.
-The GUI will round down floating-point numbers.
+Defaults to 4.
 Entering 1 will make the most efficient puzzle possible, which will probably be ridiculously easy and is not recommended.

 - The entry area has an explanatory line of text inserted at startup :) Delete that explanatory text, then enter one word per line with no punctuation.
 Capitalization will be ignored when generating the puzzle.
+Note: You technically don't have to enter one word per line as the program splits on _any_ whitespace and automatically strips trailing whitespace, but it will make your workflow potentially easier.

+For now, wether using the new Qt GUI or the legacy Tkinter GUI, the features are about the same.
+The size factor spinbox behaves slightly differently in Tkinter, though.
+Note: You can force the Tkinter GUI even if you have PySide6 and thus Qt support, using a command line option (see below).

 ## Workflow: